IBRANCE (palbociclib) Adverse Reactions

 Adverse Drug Reaction Overview

-The safety of IBRANCE has been assessed in 2 randomized studies of patients with HR-positive, HER2-negative locally advanced or metastatic breast.
+The safety of IBRANCE has been assessed in 2 randomized studies of patients with HR-positive, HER2-negative locally advanced or metastatic breast cancer.

 The most common adverse drug reactions of any grade reported in ≥10% of patients receiving palbociclib in combination with endocrine treatment were neutropenia, leukopenia, infections, fatigue, nausea, anemia, stomatitis, thrombocytopenia, diarrhea, alopecia, vomiting, decreased appetite, and rash.